michalantolik/azure-devops/README.md

 - Automated running of unit tests

 ## Continuous Delivery Build (CD Build)
-- Automatically deploy code to production
+- Automatically deploy code to environments: development/testing/staging/production
-- Ensure deployment targets have the latest code
+- Triggers can include artifacts being published as well as time-based scheduled releases
 - Use tested code from CI process
+- Implemented as **Deployment Jobs**

+## Deployment Jobs
+- Special jobs taht publish code to machines
+- Collection of steps to run sequentially against an environment
+  - Web Deploy
+  - Kubernetes
+  - VM
+  - More ...

 ## Build Artifacts
 - Output of a build
 - May be one or more files
 - Typically used in continuous delivery